Portola, San Francisco: History

 Originally settled after the 1906 earthquake by Jewish and Italian immigrants, the area evolved into a community populated by nurserymen and their families who grew much of the city's flower crop there and uphill to the west in the Portola Heights extension.
 "The Road", as San Bruno Avenue was affectionately referred to by the locals, still hosts businesses that include bakeries, grocery stores, pharmacies, and in earlier times the Avenue Theater, now a church.
 The Portola was also once home to a significant population of Maltese immigrants and settlers and at one time the Maltese Consulate.

 Demographics

-According to the 2012 to 2016 census data gathered by the San Francisco Planning Dept.
+According to the 2020 census data gathered by the San Francisco Planning Dept.